johnwargo/esp32-parrot-server/readme.md

 While working on an application for a Wi-Fi enabled device, I realized I needed a server for the application to connect to as I tested the device.
 I didn't have the target hardware lying around that I needed, so I decided to create this sketch to allow me to test the app's connectivity while I waited for the final hardware.

+Why did I create it?
+Most any other server process I created would require TLS (HTTPS) to connect to it.
+I needed something I could connect to from a local IoT device (an Arduino, Raspberry Pi, etc.).

 ## Configuring the Sketch

 Copy the repositories `config.h.rename` file to `config.h`.
 This file contains the configuration settings for the sketch.
 By separating the configuration values into an external file that's not part of the repository, I can publish updates to the sketch and you'll be able to download them without overriding the configuration settings with the default values from the repository.